CiscoDevNet/cisco-im-p-api-examples/README.md

 All contacts go into a group called `Contacts`.
 This is hard coded in the scripts, so you'd have to change the scripts to change that group to another group name.

+If you're using the contacts only for testing purposes, you can remove them when you're done with the script `delcontacts.py`.